shaisachs/GiftIdeas/README.md

 An API which you can use to make note of gift ideas throughout the year - to make buying gifts much easier!

 Basic CRUD functionality on all resources is supported.
 Authentication uses RapidAPI headers.
+Full Swagger doc at /swagger.

 ## Holidays